THE GLASTONBURY FESTIVAL BROADCASTER, RECORDING AND INTERNET POLICY 2022

 The Festival facilitates news access through the Press Office.
 We will only accredit bona fide news companies who wish to provide news coverage of the Festival for television, radio or new media.
 If you have a specific non-news project such as a documentary programme or a magazine programme, please contact the Press Office with a brief synopsis and details of your commission.

-Any filming on-site must be for news use only and not for archive or any other use: If we can provide access to performance material then news access rules will apply for any material used by broadcasters: (a) Up to 30 seconds of any one artist may be used (b) No more than 2 minutes of “Glastonbury” related footage (performance or otherwise) can be used in total (c) This news use right is granted for no more than 7 days for both news and magazine programmes from the last day of the Festival.
+Any filming on-site must be for news use only and not for archive or any other use.
+The following news access rules will apply for any material used by broadcasters: (a) If we can provide access to performance material then up to 30 seconds of any one artist may be used (b) No more than 2 minutes of “Glastonbury” related footage (performance or otherwise) can be used in total (c) This news use right is granted for no more than 7 days for both news and magazine programmes from the last day of the Festival.
 This may be archived on the internet for up to 30 days.

 No one may transmit, broadcast or communicate any live audio- or audio-visual images from the Glastonbury Festival site without the Festival’s prior written approval (such approval will in any event be subject to the time constraints set out in the preceding paragraph).
 This includes the worldwide web or otherwise making available to the public in any medium.
 No one may transmit or facilitate the casting of text messages and/or other material to mobile phones either to mobile users on-site or to mobile users off-site without the prior written permission of The Festival.

 As a general principle, the fewer film crews the better!
 We are sensitive to all of the people who come to the Festival who are there to enjoy themselves.
 We will also not allow any projects to go ahead which might derogate from the rights we have granted to our Official Partners or which may effect our international broadcast partners or which might impact on our ethical policies.
 We will consider projects provided they can meet the following criteria: